 During the personal introspective, attendees review their conference experience and learning and create a plan for future individual change.
 The last session at a peer conference, a group spective, provides the same opportunities for the entire conference community collectively.

 The group spective starts with a simple public group evaluation of the entire conference experience.
 No “smile sheet” evaluations that only conference organizers see.
-Instead, participants share — via a structured, facilitated process — what was great about the event and how it could be made even better.
+Instead, participants share — via a structured, facilitated process — what was great about the event and how to make it even better.
 The information gleaned is, of courser, immensely useful to the conference organizers, but it also does something even more important: it gives every participant a collective overview of the group’s conference experience, building a conference community around the shared experiences.

 The group spective also offers the possibility to create something enduring, something more than an intense, one-time experience.
 During the session, participants begin to explore their future together.